 The Urkesh Global Record (Version 1, Beta release)

-Giorgio Buccellati – May 2025
+Giorgio Buccellati – December 2025

 The term “Urkesh Global Record” refers to three interrelated entities:

-Back to top: Three UGRs
+Back to top: Three UGRs: disambiguation

 1. A system and its underlying theory

 Underlying the whole project is a broadly conceived theoretical effort, which I have articulated in a volume entitled A Critique of Archaeological Reason.
-The main thrust of that effort is the development of a specific theory of excavation: while how-to manuals abound, research on theory is lagging behind, and mere techniques are often presented as methods.
+The main thrust of that effort is the development of a specific theory of excavation.
+While how-to manuals abound, research on theory is lagging behind, and mere techniques are often presented as methods.

-Back to top: Three UGRs
+Back to top: Three UGRs: disambiguation

 2. A cluster of websites

 As applied to the specific data from the excavations at ancient Urkesh, the system developed into a number of websites, or digital books, which present, in full detail, the entire record resulting from the excavations.
-While work is in progress, beginning with the first day of excavation at any given unit, these websites are available in a beta format.

-Back to top: Three UGRs
+Back to top: Three UGRs: disambiguation

-Back to top: Three UGRs
+Back to top: Three UGRs: disambiguation